Isle of Wight Guru

 At low tide there's a huge great area exposed where you can lift up rocks and children can squeal at the sight of a creature the size of a 10 pence piece.

-We've also been crabbing at Freshwater Bay and Steephill Cove at low tide, but Bembridge is where we've had most success.
+We've also been rockpooling at Freshwater Bay and Steephill Cove at low tide, but Bembridge is certainly worth a go.
 You can usually buy nets from the RNLI shop at Bembridge beach.

 Read the blog about a rockpooling trip to Bembridge.